 How does Vulnerability Assessment work?

 This image depicts the flow of the Threat Stack agent detecting packages, cross-referencing them against more than two million identified CVEs.
-Automatically categorize them according to security risk and see which servers are affected by which vulnerabilities.
+It automatically categorize them according to security risk and displays which servers are affected by which vulnerabilities.

 For this illustration TS refers to Threat Stack.

 Yes, you can subscribe to a daily vulnerability assessment email report.
 You can enable these reports on the Settings page in the Notifications Settings section.

 How do I remediate a vulnerability?